 The first beta release of the Mono project is out and, like most open source endeavors, its developers are anxiously gathering feedback and furiously incorporating bug fixes in anticipation of the final release due June 30.

-Mono, developed by luminary Miguel de Icaza, was cut loose on the world outside of its contributing developers last week with a full array of components, including a
+Mono, developed by luminary Miguel de Icaza, was cut loose on the world outside of its contributing developers last week with a full array of components, including a C# compiler, an ECMA Common Language Infrastructure and separate application programming interfaces for Microsoft and Mono.

 "Various mono components have been stable for quite some time, some of them for more than a year, and the 1.0 release basically has chosen those components that we are comfortable supporting and shipping them as a supported product," de Icaza said.